 Some malware likes to target your operating system.
 That is, in most cases, Windows.
 Frequently they will corrupt the boot sector or some critical boot files and your computer will no longer start.

-When ransomeware gets on your computer, it will encrypt all your files with unbreakable encryption and hold them for ransom.
-Once you pay the fee, it will (hopefully) decrypt your data and let you have it back.
-But if you have backups, you can give said malware the finger and laugh as you wipe it from your computer and start over.
+When ransomware gets on your computer, it will take your files hostage, sometimes with unbreakable encryption.
+Once you pay the ransom fee, it will (hopefully) give your data back.
+But if you have backups, you haven’t lost anything and the ransomeware has no power over you.

 Sometimes evil hackers will break into computers and do horrible things.
 At that point, all of your data is at their mercy to do with as they will.